Re-Volt/re-volt-addon/docs/import-export/import-export.md

 Faces that have the material `NONE` assigned to them will not be exported.
 The vertex color layer called "NCPPreview" will be ignored since it's only for previewing purposes.

+A lookup grid will be automatically exported.
+This can be turned off in the export settings.

 ## parameters.txt (Car)

 ### Import